Questions, Comments, or Corrections? Let us know!

 • If a child is absent for 30 days or more for any reason, archive the child’s data and reactivate when/if the child returns.

-19. When should the child’s GOLD Part C or Part B entry data collection be completed?
+19. When should the child’s GOLD early intervention or special education services entry data be collected and finalized?

 • Information from evaluation and assessment materials, such as Routine Based Interviews or DAYC-2, that were gathered prior to the child’s initial IFSP/IEP meeting date can be used but must be entered as documentation after the IFSP/IEP date in order to be considered valid in the GOLD system.
 Child must be at least 6 months of age.

-• If you have additional questions regarding Part C or Part B entry/exit data, please contact a representative from the early childhood special education office.
+• If you have additional questions regarding entry/exit data for early intervention or special education services, please contact a representative from the early childhood special education office.

 Download the entry/exit flow chart for children who have IFSPs and IEPs.